 Spread the crumble over the sweet potatoes and bake for 30 minutes.
 Serve warm and enjoy.

-This gluten-free sweet potato casserole is one of my favorite dishes to bring to holiday potlucks.
+This healthy sweet potato casserole is one of my favorite dishes to bring to holiday potlucks, or to serve at your own dinner.
 It’s always a crowd favorite, and it really is so simple to make.

 You can get the kids helping in the kitchen with this recipe, too.
 They’d be great at peeling the potatoes (once they’ve cooled) or preparing the crumble.